 Rifle FN SCAR-H caliber 7,62X51 mm

-Responding to requests from the military to increase firepower, the German company Heckler & Koch also introduced the HK417 caliber 7,62x51 mm, in addition to the HK416 caliber 5,56x45 mm.
+In response to the demands of the armed forces for an increase in firepower, the German company Heckler & Koch also introduced the HK417 7,62x51 mm rifle, in addition to the 416x5,56 mm HK45 rifle.

 Rifle HK417 caliber 7,62X51 mm